 Defining A/B Testing

 A/B testing is a pretty simple concept.
-You essentially use two versions of an element with one changed variable and test each version on a different sample.
+It involves using two versions of an element and testing each version on a different sample of your audience.
 This could be something as simple as two different subject lines in an email or two different landing page layouts.
-In the end, you choose the version that brings a better response rate and then use it moving forward.
-It can help you increase effectiveness without having to increase visitors.
-For example just changing the wording of a CTA button could dramatically increase your conversion rate.
+One version goes to half of your test audience, the other version goes to the other half.
+In the end, the version that performs better gets used moving forward.
+For example, just changing the wording or location of a call to action button could dramatically increase your conversion rate.

 Ways to Utilize A/B Testing